lmiller1990/design-pattenrns-for-vuejs/INTRO.md

 My goal is to get you in the habit of writing testable code, and how to choose the right abstraction for the problem at hand.
 The first things you think when you hear a new business requirement or request should be:
 \newline
-\newline - What design pattern will give me the most flexilibity moving forward?
+\newline - What design pattern will give me the most flexibility moving forward?
 \newline - What new requirements could come up, and how will this decision deal with them?
 \newline - How am I going to write my code in a testable, loosely coupled fashion?